Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/networking.md

 - How is retrieving static assets from the website or application optimized?
 - Does the application infrastructure span multiple regions?

-## Isolation boundaries
+## Network Security

+### Internet Facing workloads
+Workloads in the Azure VMware Solution can be front-facing, meaning they get mapped to a Public IP, can be exposed to the internet, and accept incoming connections from external sources.
+However, this association with your VM or load balancer does pose risks to the workloads.

+### Recommendation

+ - For Internet-facing applications, use a firewall (e.g. Azure Firewall) to inspect AVS traffic coming into Azure VNET.
+ - Make sure the firewall has rules and access control lists (ACL's) to restrict and filter inbound traffic

+### Securing traffic between internal workloads
 #### Impact: _Security_

 Implementing network isolation through segmentation and using virtual LANs (VLANs) aids in preventing unauthorized access between different components of the AVS environment.
+Network security groups (NSG) are used to isolate and protect traffic within the workloads VNet.

 ### Recommendation
-Network security groups (NSG) are used to isolate and protect traffic within the workloads VNet.
-An Azure native service that is part of a complete zero trust pattern.
-5		Use NSG or Azure Firewall to protect and control traffic within VNETs.
+ - Use NSGs to restrict further traffic to VMs and other application components  vnets, subnets, and traffic from AVS.

 Also, create segments and VLANs for your AVS workloads.
 Create firewall rules within NSX-T.